10xc0ffee/10xc0ffee.github.io/source/_posts/Life Beyond Distributed Transactions: An Apostate's Opinion.md

 ### My Thoughts

-In the year 2007, it is the time when NoSQL was rising.
-This paper provides a design pattern to implement complex business logic above a NoSQL database with single row atomicity.
-Even though, it is still complicated to implement such logic comparing to build it on a distributed RDMS.
-The application still needs to track/persist the activities and their states by itself, build a state machine to react to any activities' result, and handle all well-known failures in a distributed environment.
-I feel like it is tons of work.
+In 2007, when NoSQL databases were gaining traction, this paper provided a design pattern for implementing complex business logic atop NoSQL databases with single-row atomicity.
+However, implementing such logic remains more challenging compared to using distributed RDBMSs.
+Applications must handle activities and their states, build state machines to respond to activity outcomes, and address distributed failures—an inherently labor-intensive process.

-Notice that many assumptions of this paper are probably not the case in current 2021.
-We already have many products that support exactly-once-semantic messaging, global transactions, and so on.
-That will make application development easier.
+Many assumptions in this paper no longer hold in 2021.
+Today, we have robust solutions like exactly-once semantic messaging and global transactions, which simplify application development.
+Nevertheless, this pattern remains relevant in certain scenarios.

 But in certain areas, this pattern will still be useful.